Thornburg Mortgage: Business model

-The company's business model was originally a conventional passive mortgage REIT, but Thornburg Mortgage later branched out to originating mortgages, selling directly to consumers (direct retail origination) and wholesale origination.
+While initially operating under a conventional passive mortgage REIT, Thornburg Mortgage later branched out to originating mortgages, selling directly to consumers (direct retail origination) and wholesale origination.
 The company marketed its products via print advertising, direct mail and online, avoiding the significant expenses associated with maintaining a network of branches.
 Other ways that the company looked to reduce expenses was by outsourcing the underwriting and servicing of mortgages.

 Thornburg Mortgage's customers were typically affluent and with superior credit.
 According to the company's own figures (as of March 31, 2007), the average borrower had an annual income of $204,012 and a FICO score of 743.
 The rate of borrower default on these loans had also historically been significantly lower than the industry average.